MCSManager/Documentation/tutorial/simple-reverse-proxy.md

 ## Update Daemon information

-Once reverse proxies configured, you need to update the Daemon(s) connection address in the web panel.
+Once you finished configuring the reverse proxy, Daemon's connection address in the web panel will need to be updated.

-The above configuration exposes port 8082 on public IP and forward to port 24444 of localhost.
-Even if you are using a localhost address, it is recommended to use the public address for connection.
+The above configuration exposes port 8082 on public IP and forwards to port 24444 on localhost.
+Even if you are using a localhost address, it is still recommended to use the public address for connections.

 <br />